wolfmanjm/kivy-smoothie-host/README.md

     python3 -m pip install --user kivy
     ; then skip to the Smoopi install and setup section below....

-If that doesn't work then follow these instructions if using an rpi 3 B+ and rasbian stretch... https://kivy.org/doc/stable/installation/installation-rpi.html
+If that doesn't work then follow these instructions if using an rpi 3B+ and rasbian stretch... https://kivy.org/doc/stable/installation/installation-rpi.html

 But change all references to python.. to python3..
 As we need kivy for python3.